sdc-china/IDA-doc/_posts/2018-03-10-test-run-load-test.md

      ![][gatling_network_incorrect]

-  2. If you see the below error,it means your record load test data is out of data.You also need to use IDA plug-in record the case again.
+  2. If you see the below error,it means your record load test data is out of sync.You also need to use IDA plug-in record the case again.

      ![][gatling_network_outofdate]